 American Express offers reimbursement for trip cancelation and interruption:

-- Valid for roundtrip tickets paid for entirely with your card (this would include paying taxes on an award ticket with your card)
+- This is valid for roundtrip tickets paid for entirely with your card (this would include paying taxes on an award ticket with your card)

-- This will apply to covered reasons, which include things ranging from bad weather to illness
+- This applies to covered reasons, which includes things ranging from bad weather to illness

-- You’ll be able to be reimbursed for up to $10,000 in non-refundable travel expenses per trip, up to $20,000 per 12 consecutive month period
+- You’re able to be reimbursed for up to $10,000 in non-refundable travel expenses per trip, up to $20,000 per 12 consecutive month period

 Additionally, Amex provides reimbursement for trip delays, as follows:

-- Valid for roundtrip tickets paid for entirely with your card
+- This is valid for roundtrip tickets paid for entirely with your card

-- This will apply if you’re delayed by at least six hours, in which case you can be reimbursed up to $500 per covered trip for necessary expenses, like hotels, meals, and other essentials; you’re eligible to make two claims per 12 consecutive month period
+- This applies if you’re delayed by at least six hours, in which case you can be reimbursed up to $500 per covered trip for necessary expenses, like hotels, meals, and other essentials; you’re eligible to make two claims per 12 consecutive month period